juno-fx/Helios/docs/package-management.md

 To streamline cross-distro package management, Helios uses a centralized `packages/system.yaml` system.
 This allows each logical package to be mapped to its appropriate name for each Linux distribution, while also enabling distros to inherit shared definitions from one or more package groups.

+### Migrate from `packages.yaml`

+Previously, Helios used a singular `packages.yaml` file which had all packages defined.
+With new system builds required, it became clear that the packaging system can be used to also track build dependencies.
+The following changes have been made:

+- The old `packages.yaml` file has been renamed to `packages/system.yaml`.
+- The `inherit` section has now been pulled out into its own file `packages/inherit.yaml`.
+- Support for custom lists is now supported. i.e. `packages/my-list.yaml`.
+You then can add this to the `packages/inherit.yaml`.

 ---

 ## Structure of `packages/system.yaml`